 - good / bad

-It’s important to recognize that at home, it might be considered “right” to take the first hit if someone says something negative about you or your family.
-So when we say, “… make things right…”, our concept of “right” might be very different from what the student’s family values might say.
+It’s important to recognize that at home, they might consider it “right” to take the first hit if someone says something negative about you or your family.
+So when we say, “… make things right…”, our concept of “right” might differ greatly from what the student’s family values might say.

 The Practice of Restoration Within School Discipline

-If a transgression is great enough that it requires specific actions on the part of the school, it is still recommended, to whatever degree possible, that the following steps be included:
+If a transgression is great enough that it requires specific actions by the school, we still recommend, to whatever degree possible, that you include the following steps:

 - Invite the student into sharing.
 Sometimes this means listening to problems that are happening at home and giving him / her the same compassion and kindness that we’re asking for classmates during 5 Radical Minutes activities in the classroom.